kemitchell/square-one-forms/confidentiality-ip.md

 - all information the company shares with you during your work for the company

-- any information the company shared with you before you started work with the company, as a head start bringing you up to speed for work
+- any information the company shared with you before you started work with the company

 - any information building on these kinds of information